Use of Single IRBs for Multicenter Clinical Trials

 For nearly a decade, CTTI has championed the adoption of single IRBs (sIRBs) for multicenter clinical trials.
 We have developed a number of recommendations and other resources to address barriers to and drive adoption of sIRB implementation.

-Today, in light of recent mandated changes to the use of sIRBs in multicenter clinical trials, CTTI is building on past work by collaborating with an NIH workgroup to develop a comprehensive plan for assessing the NIH's sIRB policy.
-We are also developing resources to assist researchers and institutions in implementing the sIRB model.
+Recently, in light of recent mandated changes to the use of sIRBs in multicenter clinical trials, CTTI developed additional resources for determining institutional engagement and collaborated with an NIH workgroup to develop a comprehensive plan for assessing the NIH's sIRB policy.
+The final evaluation framework report describes suggested next steps and key elements to be included in a future evaluation of the sIRB model.

-CTTI also showcases studies that have successfully implemented use of a sIRB, such as IMPACT-AFib, a nationwide pragmatic trial launched by collaborators including CTTI.
+CTTI also provided an example of a study that successfully implemented the use of a sIRB, IMPACT-AFib, a nationwide pragmatic trial launched by collaborators including CTTI.

 Petra Kaufmann M.D., M.Sc.
 Director of the Division of Clinical Innovation at the National Center for Advancing Translational Sciences (NCATS), NIH